oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 hours and calculate `exp` accordingly) or rounded (e.g., rounded down to the beginning of the day).

+SD-JWT only conceals the value of claims that are not revealed.
+It does not meet security notations for anonymous credentials [@?CL01].
+In particular, colluding Verifiers and Issuers can know when they have seen the same credential no matter what fields have been disclosed, even when none have been disclosed.
+This behavior may not align with what users naturally anticipate or are guided to expect from user interface interactions, potentially causing them to make decisions they might not otherwise make.
+Workarounds such as batch issuance, as described above, help with keeping
+Verifiers from linking different presentations, but cannot work for Issuer/Verifier unlinkability.
+This issue applies to all salted hash-based approaches, including mDL/mDoc [@?ISO.18013-5] and SD-CWT [@?I-D.ietf-spice-sd-cwt].

 ## Storage of User Data {#data_storage}

 Wherever user data is stored, it represents a potential